Calvin College students can gain excellent work experiences through on and off campus employment and community service opportunities.

 - If repeated written warnings about poor work performance or other unacceptable behavior do not correct the problem, the supervisor should complete an evaluation form and officially confront the student about the issue.
 Specific instructions should be given on the changes that need to occur both in behavior and work performance and a date should be set for the next evaluation.
 If the situation improves within the specified period, the student may continue to work.
 If not, the student may be asked to leave the position.
-If a student supervisor would like assistance with this process, or has questions about implementing the stops involved with termination, they should contact the student employment manager.
-(X67001 or email@example.com)
+If a student supervisor would like assistance with this process, or has questions about implementing the stops involved with termination, they should contact the employer relations manager.
+(X66483 or firstname.lastname@example.org)

 - Avoid personalizing critical comments.
 Discussions regarding performance should be conducted in private.

 - If assistance in resolving a conflict is required, supervisor and/or students may contact the student employment manager.
 If a student worker’s position is terminated, please notify the career center.

 Clothing should be decent and appropriate for the particular position and be in good taste.
 The goal for all employees is to represent the college in the best possible light at all times.

 - Hourly wages